piaw/www/claude/Draft2027.md

 **Merano (~325m, night 10)** is also low, but it's a single night and the Trafoi stop the following evening restores altitude before Stelvio.
 Merano is the better town regardless — this is a lodging-quality call, not an altitude one.

-### Optional: split the Silvretta day
+### Silvretta split at Galtür — standard, not optional
-Day 26 (Landeck → Bielerhöhe → Bludenz, ~90km) is the longest of the back half and finishes at **588m**.
-Stopping at **Galtür (1,584m)** instead splits it into two easy days, puts the Bielerhöhe climb on fresh legs, and keeps a high night.
-Costs one day — a good use of the unassigned spare.
+Landeck → Bielerhöhe → Bludenz in one go is ~90km and finishes at **588m**. **Every tandem tour has split this at Galtür (1,584m)** — short day in, Bielerhöhe on fresh legs the next morning, high night preserved, and Galtür itself is a very nice break.
+This is the way it's done, not a luxury.
+Do not treat it as slack.

 ---